 In Luke 5:16, we learn that Jesus often withdrew himself to lonely places to pray.
 He does this after draining seasons of His life.
 We should seek solitude for rest, rejuvenation, and renewal.

-Do you imagine if the Education Department implement in their teaching curriculum how to develop the discipline of solitude?
-We would have less identity issues with our students and young people, less self-esteem issues, less suicides and depression, because solitude is the secret to reconnect with God, with themselves and others.
+Could you imagine if the Department of Education added developing the discipline of solitude to its curriculum?
+We would have less identity issues with our students and young people, less self-esteem issues, and less suicides and depression because solitude is the secret to reconnecting with God, with themselves, and others.

-The calling of the Florida Administration for 2021 is to reconnect.
-But this is the problem, we cannot reconnect with others unless we reconnect with God and with ourselves first.
-The reconnection we want to accomplish as a goal begins with solitude.
-Solitude is the answer to reconnect with others.
+The call of the Florida administration for 2021 is to reconnect.
+But this is the problem.
+We cannot reconnect with others unless we reconnect with God and with ourselves first.
+The reconnection we want begins with solitude.
+Solitude is the answer to reconnecting with others.
 It is time to talk about solitude as a lost discipline and bring a revival to our community.

 This is what I want you to do this week

 People are perishing in loneliness.
 It is time to transform loneliness into solitude and reconnect with God, with ourselves, and others.

 Think of a quiet, safe place where you can escape from the distraction and chaos of your life.
 A sacred space set apart to be with God where other voices cannot reach you, technology cannot distract, and intrusive sounds cannot interrupt.

 Make a sacred appointment.
 Put it on the calendar.
 Other responsibilities will easily push this appointment aside.
 Resist the call to attend to “higher priority” or “urgent” tasks.

 At first, we may feel lonely, awkward, fearful, or out of control.
 If this practice is new to you, start small.
 Ten minutes is a good place to start.
 Experiment with what works for your everyday reality.

 Solitude is the secret to reconnecting with God, yourself, and others.
 God bless you.